edgeimpulse/workshop-people-counter-portenta-lorawan/README.md

 # Workshop - People Counter using the Arduino Portenta and LoRaWAN (TheThingsNetwork)

-*This workshop has been prepared for TheThingConference 2022.*

 In this tutorial, you will learn how to build a people counter using the Arduino Portenta H7's camera and send the inference results over LoRaWan.

 Here is the list of tools and material used for this workshop: